tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 $ sudo nix-channel --add https://github.com/tpwrules/nixos-m1/archive/main.tar.gz m1-support
 ```

-Modify your `/etc/nixos/configuration.nix` to reference the channel instead of the local files (although we will keep referencing the local firmware):
+Modify your `/etc/nixos/configuration.nix` to reference the channel instead of the local files:
 ```
   imports =
     [ # Include the results of the hardware scan.
       ./hardware-configuration.nix
       # Include the necessary packages and configuration for Apple M1 support.
       <m1-support/nix/m1-support>
-      # Include the non-redistributable Wi-Fi firmware on disk.
-      ./m1-support/firmware
     ];
 ```